 Immediately after the bridge go right steeply down the grass slope to join the road.
-(Care! very steep with deceptive footholds - at the bottom there's a gap giving you two steps down - but watch for traffic!
-Some walkers went back over the bridge and used a path on the right.)
+(Care! very steep with deceptive footholds - at the bottom there's a gap giving you two steps down - but watch for traffic!)

 Turn left on the road, continuing for only 30m, and, at a fingerpost, take a bridleway forking off left.
 This has a fence on the right and runs through Round Wood.
 After about 300m downhill, you pass under ...